 - a shared history, of which the group was conscious as distinguishing it from other groups, and the memory of which it keeps alive and

 - a cultural tradition of its own, including family and social customs and manners, often but not necessarily associated with religious observance.

-The following characteristics are considered relevant, but not essential by courts:
+The following characteristics are considered relevant, but not essential

 - a common geographical origin or descent from a small number of common ancestors

 - a common language, not necessarily peculiar to the group;

 - a common literature peculiar to the group